joeyklee/aloha-r/aloha-r-assignment.md

 You will be marked on:

 1. successful submission of the .html file
+2. successful submission of your dataset as a .csv file that includes that lat/lon coordinates of your geocoding.
-2. your map aesthetics and functionality
+3. your map aesthetics and functionality
-3. your code - well commented and runs
+4. your code - well commented and runs
-4. your documentation - is your code well explained? do you demonstrate an understanding of the data viz process?
+5. your documentation - is your code well explained? do you demonstrate an understanding of the data viz process?
-5. your insight - is your insight regarding the visualization thoughtful and justified?
+6. your insight - is your insight regarding the visualization thoughtful and justified?

 ***
 ## Things to keep in mind: